wagerfield/onno/packages/onno-react/readme.md

 const propTypes1 = propTypes(display, padding)
 ```

-Following DRY principles, you can wrap your styles in an array _or_ use onno's `compose` method and pass them to the `styled` component and `propTypes` function:
+To follow DRY principles, wrap your styles in an array _or_ use onno's `compose` method:

 ```jsx
 import styled from "styled-components"